 You've already heard about the island's awesome sunsets.
 Seminyak is another great place to witness one.
 Local restaurants throw giant bean bags onto the sand to offer weary beachgoers an optimal spot to eat while enjoying nature's ultimate show of wonder.

-The waves here can be large, which at times makes swimming a bit iffy, especially for the younger set (check the flags to see if swimming is prohibited when you're there).
-But the wide, gold, and silver sandy beach is an ideal place to chill out, picnic, or create a sand mermaid.
+The waves here can be large, which at times makes swimming a bit iffy, especially for the younger set.
+Check the flags to see if swimming is prohibited when you're here.
+But the wide, gold- and silver-sand beach is an ideal place to chill out, picnic, or create a sand mermaid.

 Insider's Tip: Watch out for beach hawkers.
 They can become annoying when constantly bombarding you with their wares.
 If you aren't interested, try to be firm.
-If you are, you might just get a taste of deliciously refreshing coconut water or a lovely necklace to take home.
+If you are, you might just get a taste of deliciously refreshing coconut water or find a lovely necklace to take home.

-6. Padang Padang
+7. Padang Padang

 The majority of beachgoers are here to surf, since the waves are optimal for experienced surfers.
 Beware: they break over shallow coral, so beginners are better off choosing a safer beach like Seminyak or Kuta for their first lesson.
 That said, Padang Padang's fine sand is an inviting play area for families, while the local warungs offer traditional tourist fare, as well as tasty treats.

-7. Nusa Dua
+8. Nusa Dua

 When it comes to luxury, Nusa Dua has it all.
 Searching for a perfect honeymoon resort?
 Check.
 Want a relaxing massage?
 There are spas aplenty.
 Craving a golf game?
 It has its own 18-hole course.
 This beach is essentially a giant peninsula of immaculate sand bordered by everything you never knew you needed.
 And it's all encompassed within a gated compound.

 In stark contrast to the bustling Kuta, Nusa Dua is quieter, more serene, and highly upscale.
 It's the mecca of all-inclusive beach resorts, with more than 20 big resorts on its shore.
 You can walk for miles along the pristine white sand, gaping at mega hotels along your path.
-Take a dip in the inviting water to cool off, then cross the boardwalk to gaze at the resorts' impressive pools or grab a bite to eat at one of their restaurants.
+Take a dip in the inviting water to cool off, then cross the boardwalk to gaze at the resorts' impressive pools, or grab a bite to eat at one of their restaurants.

 Insider's Tip: At the far end of the beach is a large shopping complex, The Bali Collection, filled with upscale stores, restaurants, and places to get everything from a pedicure to hair braiding.

 Another exquisite beach on the Buckit Peninsula, Bingin is small but mighty.
 Also a surf haven, this isolated spot is free from big crowds and loud music.
 The reason?
 It's well hidden by the dramatic white limestone cliffs and isn't easy to get to.

 Insider's Tip: Time your visit around low tide, so you'll have an even more extensive area of land to explore.
 Also, this is primarily a surfing and sunbathing spot due to its rough water, so it's not a great option if you're looking for a safe place for kids to swim.

-Visitors to Balian will be greeted by exotic black-volcanic sand reaching up through the beach's dunes.
+Visitors to Balian beach are greeted by exotic black volcanic sand reaching up through the beach's dramatic dunes.
 A quiet place to find respite, Balian is remote enough to provide a needed break from the crowds found at other more popular beaches.

-You won't find any luxury accommodations near this beach, but those on a tight budget will have a ton of affordable options to choose from.
+You won't find any luxury accommodations near this quiet beach, but those on a tight budget will have a ton of affordable options to choose from.
 Grab a bite at a nearby warung and bring it down to enjoy on the sand.

 Insider's Tip: Try a yoga session.
 If you're lucky, Nicky Yoga will be holding classes when you're there.
 They aren't to be missed!

-10. Green Bowl
+11. Green Bowl

 It's not easy to get down to Green Bowl beach (aptly named for its shape and green water), but that's not necessarily a bad thing.
 You'll have to climb more than 300 steps to get to the bottom of the 75-meter cliff towering above the unspoiled sand.
 The upside: you won't have to elbow your way through crowds to find a spot for your towel.

 Speaking of hot sun, you'll be able to buy a cold drink or coconut from a warung at the top of the stairs.
 If you can't fathom climbing back up for a snack, make sure to bring it with you on the way down.

-Inisder's Tip: Go early in the morning to make the most of your day.
+Insider's Tip: Go early in the morning to make the most of your day.
 Once the tide comes in, much of the beach is swamped, as are the caves.
 Also, don't feed the macaques, which line the stairway.
 They'll leave you alone if you ignore them.

-11. Nyang Nyang
+12. Nyang Nyang

 Nyang Nyang is another isolated beach requiring a hefty trek through rough terrain.
-The reward at the end of this hike is more than worth it-outstanding views over limestone cliffs and the untouched coastline below.
+The reward at the end of this hike is more than worth it: outstanding views over limestone cliffs and the untouched coastline below.
 This hidden gem is also bordered by lush grassland, making it an idyllic place to avoid the crowds.
 Another bonus: you won't have to deal with beach hawkers.

 Insider's Tip: Bring food and water with you, as the walk to the beach is quite strenuous (and takes about 30 minutes).
 If you're going to make the journey, you should plan to stay for at least a few hours to truly soak up the beauty of this exceptional piece of paradise.

 A mere 30 minutes south of Kuta, Dreamland beach lives up to its name.
-While more and more large beach resorts are creeping their way towards this spot, it's still a captivating place with surf-worthy waves and the softest white sand.
+While more and more large beach resorts are creeping their way towards this spot, it's still a captivating place, with surf-worthy waves and the softest white sand.
 Like Padang Padang, Dreamland also boasts the rugged coastline and high limestone cliffs of the Bukit Peninsula.
 And the view is spectacular.

 If you're traveling with kids, though, beware-the surf is large, which means the waves can be treacherous for little ones.
 You might want to allow them to bury you in the sand or fly a kite instead.
-Those who were looking for a place to float seamlessly in the ocean may want to reconsider a trip to this beach as well.
+Those who were looking for a serene place to float seamlessly in the ocean may want to reconsider a trip to this beach as well.

-Insider Tip: Beach Hawkers will offer everything from chair rentals to a massage.
+Insider Tip: Beach hawkers will offer everything from chair rentals to a massage.
 Make sure to bargain to get the best deal.